-The beautiful region of Taranaki offers a huge range of opportunities for day walks - enjoy lush native forest filled with birdsong, and stunning views of mighty Taranaki Maunga.
+The beautiful region of Taranaki offers a huge range of adventurous day walks - enjoy lush native forest filled with birdsong, and stunning views of mighty Taranaki Maunga.

-The region of Taranaki surrounds the foot of Mount Taranaki, a dormant volcano that peeks above the clouds.
+The region of Taranaki surrounds the foot of Taranaki Maunga, a dormant volcano and ancestral mountain, that peeks above the clouds.
 At the summit, hikers are rewarded with panoramic views reaching out over the North Island and beyond.
-The 2518m summit is a challenging full day's walk and is recommended for experienced & fit hikers only, during summer months.
+The 2518m summit is a challenging full day's walk and is recommended for experienced and fit hikers only, during summer months.
 Always visit the DoC website for up-to-date weather conditions on the maunga.

-For something slightly more sedate, try the 7km Opunake Walkway.
-Starting at the Opunake Lake, you'll cross a bridge before heading to the Wharf Lookout.
-Make sure to stop & take in the heritage signs dotted along the way for a dose of local history.
+For something slightly more sedate but just as tranquil, try the 7km Ōpunake Loop Trail.
+Starting at the Ōpunake Lake, you'll cross a bridge before heading to the Wharf Lookout.
+Make sure to stop and take in the heritage signs dotted along the way for a dose of local history.

 Don’t miss your chance to climb Paritutu Rock for a bird’s-eye view of New Plymouth and surrounding coastline.
 Lake Mangamahoe is also a popular circuit walk around a man-made dam and lake.

 Stretch your legs along the award-winning promenade walkway that extends along the New Plymouth coastline.

 Get some fresh air and exercise on the Whitecliffs Walkway.
 This farmland walk delivers more than five hours of spectacular coastal and Tasman Sea views.

 The Pouākai Circuit ventures through some of the most beautiful areas of Egmont National Park/Te Papakura o Taranaki, including the iconic reflective Pouākai Tarn.